Timeline - Greece's debt crisis

-May 2, 2010 - Prime Minister George Papandreou says he has sealed a deal with the EU and IMF, opening the door for a bailout in return for extra budget cuts of 30 billion euros ($43 billion) over three years.
+May 2, 2010 - Papandreou says he has sealed a deal with the EU and IMF, opening the door for a bailout in return for extra budget cuts of 30 billion euros (25.7 billion pounds) over three years.
 The package represents the first rescue of a euro zone member.

 May 4/5 - Public sector workers stage 48-hour nationwide strike.
 Three people are killed when a bank is set on fire.